zhichli/container-use/examples/security.md

    - Identify dependencies with critical security issues

 3. Upgrade those packages
-   - Perform the updates
+   - Perform the updates in the sandbox.
+   - Make sure the code still builds after updating.
-   - Show a diff
+   - Show me a history of the sandbox along with a diff after the updates are complete.
+   - Export a `deps-update.patch` locally